trilobiet/doabapi/README.md

 ### Request for publisher

-Requests for publisher peer review data can be done using one of two request parameters {id,name}
+Requests for publisher peer review data can be done using one of two request parameters {id, name}

 #### By id
 ```